- PCC enrolls almost 90,000 full- and part-time students annually, or one in 16 residents.

 - The PCC district covers 1,500 square miles and 13 school districts including all of Washington County and parts of Multnomah County, Columbia County, Yamhill County and Clackamas County.

-- According to a 2007 survey, eight out of 10 people in the community described PCC as the place to provide students with the skills to compete in today's economy.
+- According to a recent survey, eight out of 10 people in the community described PCC as the place to provide students with the skills to compete in today's economy.

 - For every dollar appropriated by state and local government, taxpayers will see a cumulative return of $7.10 over the course of the students' working careers.